-Every day brings more evidence that Donald Trump wants to dismantle the U.S. Postal Service (USPS) to help his campaign.
+Every day brings more evidence that President Donald Trump wants to dismantle the U.S. Postal Service (USPS) to help his campaign.
 Understandably, as a result, voters are increasingly concerned that their ballots will not be counted this November.

 Ballot drop boxes — special containers where voters can easily drop off absentee ballots in sealed and signed envelopes — provide a great alternative for voters to skip the mail process entirely, drop off their mail-in ballots and have them be taken directly to local election offices.